mchmarny/knative-demos/src-to-url/README.md

 # Demo deploy using manifest on GitHub with repo

-In this demo we will deploy a pre-built sample docker image of an app called `Simaple App` to Knative cluster.
+In this demo we will deploy a from GitHub repo our [Simaple App](https://github.com/mchmarny/simple-app) to Knative cluster.
+Knative will automatically build and deploy the source for us

 ```bash